Growing-Beyond-Earth/gbe-micropython/README.md

 ## About Growing Beyond Earth

-Growing Beyond Earth® (GBE) is a citizen science project created by **Fairchild Tropical Botanic Garden** in partnership with **NASA**.
+Growing Beyond Earth® (GBE) is a citizen science project created by **[Fairchild Tropical Botanic Garden](https://www.fairchildgarden.org)** in partnership with **[NASA](https://nasa.gov)**.
 GBE experiments on Earth are helping NASA learn to grow food on spacecraft, paving the way for future exploration into deep space.

 ## What is the GBE Box?

-The GBE Vegetable Production System is a tabletop growth chamber similar to experimental gardens on the International Space Station.
+The GBE Vegetable Production System is a tabletop growth chamber similar to **[experimental gardens on the International Space Station](https://science.nasa.gov/mission/veggie/)**.
 It can accommodate many kinds of leafy green vegetables and herbs, along with some root vegetables and fruiting crops.

 ### Key Features:
 - **Automated plant growth environment** with programmable LED lighting and fan control